microsoft/azuredevopslabs/labs/tfs/agile/readme.md

     > **Note:** In order to fully demonstrate the ALM features in this lab, we will first set the virtual machine to a specific date that lines up with a pre-configured, in-flight iteration.
 This lab needs to be walked through using the original virtual machine state (without any modifications made to source or work items), otherwise you will see errors.

-1. **Right-click** the **ConfigureALMDemo.bat** file on the Desktop and then select "**Run as administrator**".
+1. **Right-click** the **ConfigureALMDemo.bat** file on the Desktop and then select **Run as administrator**.
 This will set the date and time in the virtual machine to be a specific date that lines up with the demonstration data.

 1. Launch **Internet Explorer** from the taskbar and click **TFS FF Portal** from the favorites bar at the top.